tanuj888/Terraform-with-CI-CD/README.md

 7. Create an **IAM role** with full **administrative access** and attach it to the EC2 instance.

 ## Steps Performed in the Project
-1. ### Created a directory in local machine and create two terraform files-
+1. ### Create a directory in local machine and create two terraform files in it-
      - Provider.tf to mention the AWS provided with the region defined.
 [Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
      - VPC.tf to mentioned the virtual private cloud components.
 [Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc)